b-pardi/Marker-Tracker/README.md

 surface area (4 threads):
 9.96 -> 6.85

-## After Tracking Videos, Further Analysis
+# After Tracking Videos, Data Cleaning and Customized Visualization

 ### Outlier Removal
 - Sometimes necking point or less commonly marker tracker jump around certain points and can skew data
 - There is a 'Remove outliers' button which opens a new window prompting choice between available tracking output files